lukeembura/week-2-code-challenge-flatter-cutie-lukeembura/README.md

 ## Deliverables

-As a user, I can:

-1. See all characters names in a `div` with the id of `"character-bar"`.
-Create a `span` tag with the character's name and add it the `div#character-bar` once you have retrieved the character data from the server.
+you have retrieved the character data from the server.
 You will need to make a GET request to the following endpoint to retrieve the character data:

    ```txt